 “The thesis examined the process of cultural tourism development in these four cities, identifying the key common factors that have contributed towards their relative success.
 I looked at lessons learned and best practice from Liverpool and Glasgow – European City of Culture in 2008 and 1990 respectively.
 Having investigated some of the potential pitfalls and problems that might arise from such a title, I made a number of recommendations.

-Valetta is bidding for European Capital of Culture 2018 and Graziella’s research focused on the potential contribution and opportunities for Valetta and Malta in terms of culture led regeneration.
+Valletta is bidding for European Capital of Culture 2018 and Graziella’s research focused on the potential contribution and opportunities for Valletta and Malta in terms of culture led regeneration.